 Who Is Tiffany Trump?

-Tiffany Ariana Trump is the daughter of actress Marla Maples and President Donald Trump.
+Tiffany Ariana Trump is the daughter of actress Marla Maples and former President Donald Trump.
 Trump is their only child.
 Raised primarily by her mother in California, Trump would visit her father several times a year in New York and spend some summer vacations at his Florida resort, Mar-a-Lago, but overall maintained a low profile for a Trump.
 In 2012, she followed in the footsteps of her famous father and older half-siblings, Donald Jr. and Ivanka, by attending the University of Pennsylvania, where she double-majored in sociology (with a concentration in law) and urban studies, and was a member of the Kappa Alpha Theta sorority.
 After graduating in May 2016, she joined her family on the campaign trail, before attending Georgetown Law School.

 Tiffany Ariana Trump was named after the world-famous jewelry retailer Tiffany & Company, which has its flagship store next to Trump Tower on Fifth Avenue in Manhattan.
 Donald and Marla announced Trump’s arrival at a news conference in the lobby of the Palace Theatre where Maples had performed in The Will Rogers Follies in 1992.
 In December 1993, two months after Trump was born, the couple got married at New York City's Plaza Hotel.
 The marriage ended in divorce in 1999.